 How to Avoid a Runny Blueberry Pie?

-You can also use the crumble topping method since it is a particular way of re-baking the bottom crust, re-heating the pie filling and making a crumble topping.
+You can also use the crumble topping method since it is a particular way of re-baking the bottom crust, reheating the pie filling and making a crumble topping.
 Start by scooping out the pie filling.
-Afterward, place the pie back at the bottom rack to let it cook properly.
+Afterward, place the pie back on the bottom rack to let it cook properly.
 Heat the pie filling on the stove at a low simmer till the juice lessens, then let it cool.
 By the time the crust is well-cooked, reinsert the pie filling.
 Then, cover it with a crumble topping.

 Check the Best Bramble Berry Fruit Cobbler Recipe Ever